 - Mix in enough flour to make a dough that can be kneaded by hand.

-- Turn the dough out onto a floured board or surface and knead it until smooth and elastic.
+- Turn the dough out onto a floured board or surface and knead it until it is smooth and elastic.

 - Put dough in a greased bowl.
 Flip dough over inside the bowl so that the dough top is also lightly greased.
-Cover and let rise for 1 to 2 hours, until double in bulk.
+Cover the bowl and let the dough rise for 1 to 2 hours, until double in bulk.

-- Punch down dough.
+- Punch down the dough by making a fist and pressing firmly in the center of the dough.
+Fold the edges of the dough into the center of the bowl to form a ball.
 Turn out onto a lightly-floured board and briefly knead out bubbles.

-- Divide dough in half and shape into two loaves.
+- Divide dough in half and shape it into two loaves.

-- Place loaves in two greased 8x4x2-inch bread pans.
-Cover and let rise a second time for 40 minutes or until doubled.
+- Place loaves in two greased 8-by-4-by-2-inch bread pans.
+Cover and let the dough rise a second time for 40 minutes or until doubled.

 - Bake at 375 F for 40 minutes or until bread sounds hollow when the top is tapped on.

-- Remove from loaf pans and let cool.
+- Remove the loaves from the loaf pans and let them cool.

 - To freeze, let loaves cool completely before bagging and freezing.